 Remember, you’ll need to pay taxes on benefits, which could significantly decrease the amount you have left to live on.

 A private LTD insurance policy can help replace most of your lost income.
 Although you’ll never be able to replace 100%, a supplemental policy can provide around 80%-85% of your income, pre-tax.

-Yes, Social Security provides disability insurance benefits, but it is very difficult to qualify.
+Yes, you can get Social Security disability for COVID long haulers, but it is very difficult to qualify.
 I’ve seen approvals take two years or more.

 If you have a high-deductible health plan, you can use a health savings account (HSA) to save pre-tax income for a wide range of medical expenses.
 Unlike a flexible savings account (FSA) where you have to “use it or lose it,” an HSA rolls over from year to year.
 If you change jobs or retire, the HSA goes with you.

 3. Update Your Financial Plan and Explore Resources to Care for the Grandkids